SMRT Buses: Historical

 In 1990, TIBS purchased its first European-built bus, the DAF SB220.
 Subsequent bus purchases during the 1990s included the Mercedes-Benz O405, the Scania L113CRL, Dennis Lance and Hino HS3KRKK.

-In 1996, TIBS purchased Singapore's first articulated bus, a Mercedes-Benz O405G which was specially airflown from Spain using a Spain Airlines cargo plane.
+In 1996, TIBS purchased Singapore's first articulated bus, a Mercedes-Benz O405G Hispano Mark I which was specially airflown from Spain using a Spain Airlines cargo plane.
 The success of this bus saw TIBS purchase another 314 of such buses from 1996 to 2004.